Speak to a licensed agent (M-F 9am-5pm)

 • Loss or reduction of certain kinds of pension income.

 When any of these occur, you can request an appeal in writing by completing a request for reconsideration form with the Social Security Administration.
+You can also call the Social Security Administration at 1-800-772-1213.

 How to Reduce Your Medicare Part B Premium

-Paying a monthly premium and looking for ways to reduce it?
+Are you paying a monthly premium and looking for ways to reduce it?
 If you are lower-income and meet specific criteria, you may qualify for a Medicare Savings Program.
 Three programs (Qualified Medicare Beneficiary Program, Specified Low-Income Beneficiary Program, and Qualifying Individual Program) could help you pay for all or most of your Medicare Part B premium.

 Also, some Medicare Advantage plans can reduce the cost of the Part B premium through a give-back benefit.